KuangyeChen/zsh-rm2trash/README.md

     plugins=(zsh-rm2trash)
     ```
 ## Usage
-Trash directory is set by `$ZSH_RM2TRASH_TRASH_DIR`, by default `$HOME/.Trash`, when in Mac OSX this is the same directory used by Finder, so the command works like dragging to Trash but without Put Back function (need to parse .DS_Store file).
+Trash directory is set by `$ZSH_TRASH`, by default `$HOME/.Trash`, when in Mac OSX this is the same directory used by Finder, so the command works like dragging to Trash but without Put Back function (need to parse .DS_Store file).

 Command    | Description
 ---------- | -----------